apache/drill/_docs/sql-reference/sql-commands/021-create-schema.md

 ## Related Options

-You must enable the following options for Drill to use the schema created during query execution:
+In Drill 1.16, you must enable the following options for Drill to use the schema created during query execution:

+**exec.storage.enable_v3_text_reader**
+Enables the preview "version 3" of the text (CSV) file reader.
+The V3 text reader is the only reader in Drill 1.16 that supports file schemas.

+**store.table.use_schema_file**
+Enables the use of the schema file mechanism.

+You can enable these options, as shown:

 	set `exec.storage.enable_v3_text_reader` = true;
 	+------+---------------------------------------------+